-Work Package 1 (WP1): CdSe nanoplatelets with chiral ligands (IPCM & INSP)
+Work Package 1 (WP1): Induction of chirality from chiral ligands to CdSe nanoplatelets (IPCM & INSP)

-Task 1.1: Tartrate derivatives will be prepared in one step from commercially available (R,R) and (S,S) diacetyl tartaric anhydrides: (i) by amidification with bis(pyridin-2-ylmethyl)propane-
+Task 1.1: Tartrate derivatives will be prepared in one step from commercially available (R,R) and (S,S) diacetyl tartaric anhydrides: (i) by amidification with bis(pyridin-2-ylmethyl)propane-1,3-diamine (strategy 1), and (ii) by esterification of commercially available 4-hydroxybutyl acrylate and 2-hydroxyethyl acrylate (strategy 2).
+All ligands will be prepared and characterized (1H and 13C NMR, mass spectroscopy) at IPCM.

-- 1,3-diamine (strategy 1), and (ii) by esterification of commercially available 4-hydroxybutyl acrylate and 2-hydroxyethyl acrylate (strategy 2).
-All ligands will be prepared and characterised (H and C NMR, mass spectroscopy) at IPCM. - Task 1.2: Reacting Cd myristate, selenium and oleic acid in octadecene yields CdSe nanoplatelets whose thickness depends on the reaction conditions.
-After purification, the nanoplatelets will be covered with oleate ligands and dispersed in non-polar solvents such as toluene or hexane. - Task 1.3: The oleate ligands covering the CdSe nanoparticles can easily be exchanged by other ligands in solution.
-Reacting an excess of molecules prepared in WP1 displaces the ligand exchange equilibrium towards the target hybrid nanoplatelets. - CdSe nanoplatelets will be synthesised and characterised by UV-visible and photoluminescence spectroscopies at IPCM and TEM on the microscopy platform of the Chemistry department.
-These techniques also allow the monitoring of the ligand exchange reaction. - Task 1.4: The luminescence properties of the nanoplatelets will be analyzed at INSP, either in solution or at the scale of individual emitters by fluorescence microscopy.
+Task 1.2: Reacting Cd myristate, selenium and oleic acid in octadecene yields CdSe nanoplatelets whose thickness depends on the reaction conditions.
+After purification, the nanoplatelets are covered with oleate ligands and dispersed in non-polar solvents such as toluene or hexane.

+Task 1.3: The oleate ligands covering the CdSe nanoparticles can easily be exchanged by other ligands in solution.9 Reacting an excess of molecules prepared in WP1 displaces the ligand exchange equilibrium towards the target hybrid nanoplatelets.

+CdSe nanoplatelets will be synthesised and characterised by UV-visible and photoluminescence spectroscopies at IPCM and TEM on the microscopy platform of the Chemistry department.
+These techniques also allow the monitoring of the ligand exchange reaction.

+Task 1.4: The luminescence properties of the nanoplatelets will be analysed at INSP, either in solution or at the scale of individual emitters by fluorescence microscopy.
 Their quality will be inferred from their quantum yield, emission intermittency (blinking) and dynamics (decay curves).
-The effect of the ligands will be analyzed on the emission circular polarization (CPL).

-Work Package 2 (WP2): Diamagnetic assemblies (IPCM & INSP)
+The effect of the ligands will be analysed on the emission circular polarization (CPL).
+Work Package 2 (WP2): Amplification of chirality from chiral NPLs to diamagnetic assemblies - (IPCM & INSP)

-- Task 2.1: Following synthetic strategy 2, acrylate-terminated nanoparticles will be polymerised under UV irradiation (365 nm) using a photoinitiator.
+Task 2.1: Following synthetic strategy 2, acrylate-terminated nanoparticles will be polymerised under UV irradiation (365 nm) using a photoinitiator.
 This polymerisation will lead to helicoidal superstructures made of stacks of chiral nanoplatelets (IPCM).
 The morphology of the stacks will be checked by TEM.
-Small angle X-ray scattering (SAXS) can also be performed at ENS Lyon in the group of B. Abécassis for the measurement of stacks length and inter-particle distances. - Task 2.2: At INSP, the luminescence of the platelet assemblies will be compared to the luminescence of the isolated platelets.
+Small angle X-ray scattering (SAXS) can also be performed at SU for the measurement of stacks length and inter-particle distances.

+Task 2.2: At INSP, the luminescence of the platelet assemblies will be compared to the luminescence of the isolated platelets.
 The quality of the assemblies and platelet protection by the ligands will be probed through quantum yield or decay dynamics.
 The efficiency of energy transfer between platelets will be probed, as in ref.
 1, by imaging the luminescence from a platelet chain excited in one spot and measuring the extension of the emission portion.
 The molecular assembly will offer the possibility to vary the distance between platelets via the length of the molecules.
-A strong effect $(1/d^2)$ of this distance is expected on the length of the energy transfer diffusion over the chain, so that propagation lengths up to 1 $\mu$ m or more may be obtained.
+A strong effect $(1/d^2)$ of this distance is expected on the length of the energy transfer diffusion over the chain, so that propagation lengths up to 1 μm or more may be obtained.

-Work Package 3 (WP3): Magnetic assemblies (IPCM & INSP)
+Work Package 3 (WP3): Providing magnetic properties to chirality-amplified assemblies (IPCM & INSP)

-- Task 3.1: Following synthetic strategy 1, bis(pyridinylmethyl)amine-covered nanoplatelets will be reacted with different 3d metal ions to trigger their assembly by coordination chemistry.
-This reaction will lead to helicoidal superstructures made of stacks of chiral nanoplatelets with intercalated magnetic coordination complexes. - Task 3.2: The last step of synthetic strategy 2 consists in diffusing magnetic (3d or 4f) coordination complexes into the superstructures obtained in WP2 in order to get lamellar and magnetic helicoidal stacks of chiral nanoplatelets.
+Task 3.1: Following synthetic strategy 1, bis(pyridinylmethyl)amine-covered nanoplatelets will be reacted with different 3d metal ions to trigger their assembly by coordination chemistry.
+This reaction will lead to helicoidal superstructures made of stacks of chiral nanoplatelets with intercalated magnetic coordination complexes.

+Task 3.2: The last step of synthetic strategy 2 consists in diffusing magnetic (3d or 4f) coordination complexes into the superstructures obtained in WP2 in order to get lamellar and magnetic helicoidal stacks of chiral nanoplatelets.